Mazapan Recipe – Mexican Peanut Candy

 - Chocolaty: Cover some pieces with melted chocolate and allow to harden, then wrap the candies as suggested.

-- Coated: Coat with powdered sugar.
+- Coated: Carefully coat the little treats with powdered sugar.

 Storage

-You can store Mexican peanut candy at room temperature wrapped in cling film or parchment paper and placing them in an air-tight container for up to 3 weeks.
-For storing in the freeze, wrap them tightly with cling film one by one and store up to 4 months.
+You can store this Mexican peanut candy at room temperature wrapped in cling film or parchment paper and placing them in an air-tight container for up to 3 weeks.

 More Mexican Treats

-Watch The Video
+Video

 Mazapan Recipe